 Generic name: Acetazolamide

-Every effort is made to ensure that all information is correct at time of publishing but information may change after publication.
+- Every effort is made to ensure that all information is correct at time of publishing but information may change after publishing.
 This information is not a substitute for advice from your doctor.
 Epilepsy Society is not responsible for any actions taken as a result of using this information.